sshuen30/k8s-helm-chart-prometheus/README.md

 - Git clone this repository

-- Create a prometheus namespace
+- Create a prometheus namespace in the Kubernetes Cluster
 ```bash
 kubectl create namespace prometheus
 ```